zama-ai/concrete/docs/dev/explanation/compilation.md

 The goal of topological transforms is to make more functions compilable.

-With the current version of **Concrete**,floating point inputs and floating point outputs are not supported.
+With the current version of **Concrete Numpy**, floating point inputs and floating point outputs are not supported.
 However, if the floating points operations are intermediate operations, they can sometimes be fused into a single table lookup from integer to integer thanks to some specific transforms.

 Let's take a closer look at the transforms we can currently perform.